w3c/mediacapture-transform/explainer.md

   real-time environment.
 This can be mitigated at the sender by not queueing, preferring to discard frames or not generating them.
 * How to interface to congestion control signals, which travel in the opposite direction from the streams flow.
+This is addressed in phase three by defining explicit access to feedback signals.
 * How to integrate error signalling and recovery, given that most of the time, breaking the pipeline is not an appropriate action.